spencerharris63/JAMStack/readme.md

 ## Exercise

-Today were are building [a multipage static website](https://zealous-kilby-113356.netlify.com) with an [ajax connection](https://zealous-kilby-113356.netlify.com/posts/ajax/) that pulls articles from the New York Times.
+Today were are building a simple multipage [static website](https://zealous-kilby-113356.netlify.com) with an [ajax connection](https://zealous-kilby-113356.netlify.com/posts/ajax/) that pulls articles from the New York Times.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/044ddd8e-853d-4282-8248-b2eeab94168d/deploy-status)](https://app.netlify.com/sites/zealous-kilby-113356/deploys)

+Create `.gitignore` with the contents `node_modules` for later when we turn this into a repo.

 ```sh
 $ npm init -y